Lake Manyara National Park Travel Guide

-The spectacular alkaline Lake Manyara forms the centre point of this small and very beautiful, park with surprisingly diverse fauna and flora.
-A circuit drive through the park passes through forest, wetlands, grassy plains and acacia forests, each offering views of different animals and multitudes of birds.
-Elephant, hippo, giraffe, tree-climbing lions and baboons are just a few of the game that call Manyara ‘home’.
+The spectacular alkaline Lake Manyara forms the centre point of this small and very beautiful park with surprisingly diverse fauna and flora.
+A circuit drive through the park passes through forest, wetlands, grassy plains and acacia forests, offering views of different animals and multitudes of birds.
+Elephant, hippo, giraffe, tree-climbing lion and baboon are just a few of the game that call Manyara home.

-- ∞Incredible birdlife, including over 300 migratory bird species including flamingo and long-crested eagles
+- Incredible birdlife with over 300 migratory bird species including flamingo and long-crested eagle

 A small park, with the alkaline (pH over 9) Lake Manyara covering over 230 km² of its 330 km² surface during the wet season, Lake Manyara National Park offers visitors beautiful scenery and a compact, round-trip game-viewing circuit.

-Expect to see multitudes of baboons, plenty of elephant, blue monkeys, buffalo, giraffe, zebra, tiny dik-diks and the well-known tree-climbing lions.
+Expect to see a multitude of baboons, plenty of elephants, blue monkeys, buffalo, giraffes, zebra, tiny dik-dik and the well-known tree-climbing lions.
 Be sure to look up to spot them lazing in the acacia trees.

-With a surprisingly diverse number of habitats in a small area – forest, grassy floodplains, the lake itself and acacia woodland – the park provides home to a wide range of animals and incredible birdlife.
+With a surprisingly diverse number of habitats in a small area, from forest and grassy floodplains to the lake itself and acacia woodland, the park provides a home to a wide range of animals and incredible birdlife.
 It's a birdwatcher's paradise, with a huge range of bird species, including pink-plumed flamingos and many raptors.

 Staying in Manyara

-By Road: Lake Manyara National Park is about 150 km from Arusha (about a 2- to 3-hour drive).
+By road - Lake Manyara National Park is about 150 km from Arusha (about a two- to three-hour drive).

-By Air: Arusha is served by two airports.
+By air - Arusha is served by two airports.
 Arusha Airport has daily flights from numerous local destinations and Kilimanjaro International Airport has daily flights from local, African and international airlines.
-Flights can be booked from Arusha to Manyara Airstrip (30-minute flight).
+30-minute flights can be booked from Arusha to Manyara Airstrip.